 You’ll Pay The Premium

-If you are fairly healthy and still want to remain insured, more affordable insurance alternatives to COBRA may be available based on where you live.
-Term health insurance is a popular option and available in most States.
+If you are fairly healthy and still want to remain insured, alternatives to COBRA insurance may be available based on where you live.
+Short-term health insurance is a popular option and available in most states.
 This can protect you from high medical costs of new injuries or new illnesses that unexpectedly occur while allowing you to use any licensed doctor.
 Coverage is available up to $1 million per person.
-For more information and pricing, you can call us at 1-877-262-7241 or complete a free quote online.